rexcontrols/REXexamples/UniPi_examples/03_PoolAutomation/README.md

 - RexCore and RPiDrv module must be installed and running on the Raspberry Pi
 - I2C bus must be enabled on the Raspberry Pi
+- The wiring must comply with the attached schematics.

 ## Running the example ##